MonsteRico/ObsidianNotes/content/Codeninjas Camps/Minecraft Modding/Day 4.md

     - Particles - the particles coming off the portal
     - Luminance - how much it lights up
     - Igniter item name - name of the item used to ignite the portal eg flint and steel
-    - set the textures for the igniter item and the block at teh bottom
+    - set the textures for the igniter item and the block at the bottom
-- As far as I can tell theres no way to craft the item for the custom portal, itll have to be a creative only thing i think
+- As far as I can tell there's no way to craft the item for the custom portal, it'll have to be a creative only thing i think
 - This entire thing is likely to be buggy but if they wanna do it the option is there